 The Duty to Deliver a Will After Death

 People store their wills in many places: a home safe, a filing cabinet, with their attorney, or with a trusted family member.
-Wherever the will ends up, the person holding it has a legal obligation once the testator dies.
-Arizona law does not treat will custody as optional or discretionary.
+Wherever the will ends up, the person holding it has a legal obligation once the deceased person dies.
+Arizona law does not treat will custody as optional.

 After the death of a testator and on request of an interested person, a person having custody of a will of the testator shall deliver it with reasonable promptness to a person able to secure its probate or, if none is known, to an appropriate court.

 A.R.S. § 14-2516(A)The standard is "reasonable promptness."
 The law does not set a specific number of days, but it expects action without unnecessary delay.
-The will should go to someone who can initiate probate, typically the named personal representative.
+The will should go to someone who can start the probate process, typically the named personal representative.
 If the custodian does not know who that is, the will goes directly to the court.

 Consequences of Withholding a Will